 Keep tabs on how your super is growing with the latest unit prices.

 Analysing the market as a whole and knowing how different financial markets are performing can help you.
 Find out more in the Investments section.

 1 Investment objectives state what each option aims to achieve.
 They are designed to help members with their investment decisions.
-The objectives have been developed having regard for the long term performance and characteristics of financial markets and taking into account expert advice provided by Willis Towers Watson.
+The objectives have been developed having regard for the long term performance and characteristics of financial markets and taking into account expert advice provided by JANA.
 There is no guarantee, however, that the objectives will be met.
 This is because financial markets are volatile and future returns may vary from past returns.
 Indeed, for funds with exposure to growth assets there is a material likelihood that returns may be negative in any particular year.